Wenretium/CIPGAN/README.md

 ```
 python test.py --dataroot ./datasets/CIP_dataset1_process --name CIP_dataset1 --self_attention --self_attention_thresh 0.8
 ```
-If you don't want to resize the images when testing, add `` to the end.
+If you don't want to resize the images when testing, add `--preprocess none` to the end.

 The test results will be saved to a html file here: `./testresults/CIP_dataset1/latest_test/index.html`.